-Dear Mead Community,
+Dear Margaret Mead Community,

 This week’s PBIS Focus Expectation is getting to class on time.
 Please have conversations with your children over the weekend regarding arriving to class on time.

 In an effort to encourage and promote the importance of fathers/male role models and the impact they have on our students’ lives, the Mead PTA will be hosting their annual Mead’s Mixer on Friday, November 7, at 7:00 – 7:45 AM in the Mustang Arena.
 Our students’ male role models will be able to spend some quality time with their student while enjoying a light breakfast.
 They will then have an opportunity to experience their child’s morning routine here at Mead.

 Butter Braids Fundraiser: